Haroenv/dzello-dot-com/site/content/blog/2015-04-18-ego-threat-level-low-or-high.md

 title = "Ego Threat Level — Low or High?"

 +++
-_“The essence of self-esteem is comparison.” — Dr. Heidi Grant Halvorson_
+_"The essence of self-esteem is comparison." — Dr. Heidi Grant Halvorson_

 Comparison.
 Our brain does it all day long, usually without us knowing.
 We compare ourselves to friends, co-workers, spouses, the people ahead of us in line, the driver in the carpool lane, celebrities, and all the other humans we know about.
 The product of these comparisons is our self-esteem.

-> “Generally, \[self-esteem] comes from a nearly continuous stream of conscious and unconscious comparisons — how am I doing compared with other people?”
+> "Generally, \[self-esteem] comes from a nearly continuous stream of conscious and unconscious comparisons — how am I doing compared with other people?"

 This process is described in detail in Halvorson’s new book [No One Understands You and What to Do About It](http://www.amazon.com/One-Understands-You-What-About/dp/1625274122).
 The whole book is incredibly insightful, especially _Chapter 6: The Ego Lens_.
 There’s one thing in Chapter 6 that I found particularly interesting.
 It begins with this observation: